unyieldinggrace/SoundTouch/README.md

 This will build everything you need, including `libSoundTouchDLL.dll` which is what you will link against on Windows.

 ### Linux
-Starting in the project root directory, run the following commands:
+Starting in the project root directory, run the following commands (you will need to install "autoconf" and "libtool" packages for these scripts to work):

 ```bash
 ./bootstrap